Every professional displayed on Counselling Directory has been independently

 Training, qualifications & experience

-My AIM Awards Level 4 Diploma in Therapeutic Counselling (QCF) is accredited by the National Counselling Society and I am on a register accredited by the Professional Standards Authority.
+My AIM Awards Level 4 qualifications are accredited by the National Counselling Society and I am on a register accredited by the Professional Standards Authority.

 - AIM Awards Level 4 Diploma in Counselling Skills and Theory (QCF)